Skip to Main Content

 Scots College Orchestra

-The Scots College Orchestra is the music ensemble for confident instrumentalists who want to develop their skills through playing a wide range of music from film themes to classical.
-They regularly perform at major events, including the annual Artsplash in the Michael Fowler Centre.
+For accomplished instrumentalists with at least three years of playing experience.
+The Scots Orchestra is the music ensemble for confident instrumentalists who want to develop their skills through playing a wide range of music from film themes to classical.
+They regularly perform at major events including the biennial Artsplash in the Michael Fowler Centre.

 Key Information